rails/rails/guides/source/rails_application_templates.md

 $ rails new blog -m http://example.com/template.rb
 ```

-You can use the rake task +rails:template+ to apply templates to an existing Rails application.
+You can use the rake task `rails:template` to apply templates to an existing Rails application.
 The location of the template needs to be passed in to an environment variable named LOCATION.
 Again, this can either be path to a file or a URL.

 ```bash
 $ rake rails:template LOCATION=~/template.rb